MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	- Select the **ProtectedDocument1** tab in your browser and then on the right-side of the menu bar select the **Share** button.
 In the drop-down menu that appears, select **Share**.
 	- In the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** field and then select **Joni Sherman**.
  	- To the right of Joni's name is a pencil (**Can edit**) icon.
 This is the default permission when sharing a document.
 Select the **Copy link** button to see what happens.
  	- Note the **Link copied** message that appears.
-The message indicates that anyone can edit the document, even though you specifed Joni's name.
+The message indicates that anyone can edit the document, even though you specified Joni's name.
 This isn't what you want, which is to limit Joni as the only person who can edit it.
 To put that restriction in place, select the gear (**Link settings**) icon next to the **Copy link** button.
 	- On the **Link settings** window that appears, select the **People you choose** option.
 This option is the key to limiting the permission to selected users.
 	- Under **More settings**, if **Can edit** appears, then select **Apply**.
 However, if **Can view** appears, then select **Can view**, and in the menu that appears, select **Can edit** and then select **Apply**.
 	- In the **Share "ProtectedDocument1"** window, select the **Copy link** button.